 If you are fortunate enough for any of your sugar flowers to have survived the cake-cutting frenzy, it’s a fun way to redecorate your wedding cake for your one year anniversary.
 We had two full flowers and three flower buds still in decent condition that our venue was able to save for us.
 (Thank you, Hotel Sorrento!)

-- Place the vase and any additional gum paste items you would like to preserve in an air-tight container.
+Place the vase and any additional gum paste items you would like to preserve in an air-tight container.
 If you would like to display them (which I highly recommend if you love your cake décor as much as we did), Carla recommends a glass cloche with a base.
 I ran into a snag with this task as well… please measure before you order!
-The first cloche that I ordered was WAY too small (see bottom right image in the collage above).
-Talk about a #rookiemistake though…
+The first cloche that I ordered was WAY too small (see above image).
+Talk about a #rookiemistake though. 🤦🏼♀️

 What was your favorite part of your wedding day or a wedding that you have attended?
 I love all wedding-related things and hearing how couples personalize their celebrations!